ProjectPythia/pythia-foundations/foundations/github/github-pull-request.md

 $ git checkout -b my-new-feature
 ```

-This command will create a new branch named my-new-feature, if it
+This command will create a new branch named `my-new-feature`, if it
 doesn’t exist already, or switch to the existing branch if it does.
 Either way, any changes you make will occur in the branch my-new-feature,
 not in main.
 The output should look something like: